belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/000-Prerequisites/004-Hyper-V-VM-creation.md

 #### Lessons Learned

+1. Ensure the Hyper-V Virtual Switch named `internet` is created prior to executing the script.
-1. Hyper-V VM Memory needs to be at minimum 1GB.
+2. Hyper-V VM Memory needs to be at minimum 1GB.
 Any lower the Ubuntu will fail to install.
 Wasted a few days to catch this.
-2. If you are using the download ISO to memory then you need to have a minimum of 4GB on the Hyper-V VM  to load the ISO to memory.
+3. If you are using the download ISO to memory then you need to have a minimum of 4GB on the Hyper-V VM  to load the ISO to memory.

 #### Once the Virtual Machines are created proceed to `100-alpine1-setup` steps.